huawei-noah/SMARTS/README_pypi.md

 )
 gen_traffic(scenario, traffic, "traffic")
 ```
-to create a social agent going from east to west on a straight one-way road.
+That creates a social agent going from east to west on a straight one-way road.

 You can read more about the Scenario Studio [here](https://smarts.readthedocs.io/en/latest/sim/scenario_studio.html).
 ## CLI tool

 SMARTS provides a command-line tool to interact with scenario studio and Envision using the command `scl`.
-The `scl` command is abbreviation for "smarts command line".
+The `scl` command is an abbreviation for "smarts command line".

-Usage
+Usage:
 ```bash
 scl COMMAND SUBCOMMAND [OPTIONS] [ARGS]...
 ```

 Commands:
-* envision
+* `envision`
-* scenario
+* `scenario`
-* zoo
+* `zoo`

-Subcommands of scenario:
+Subcommands of `scenario`:
-* build-all: Generate all scenarios under the given directories
+* `build-all`: Generate all scenarios under the given directories
-* build: Generate a single scenario
+* `build`: Generate a single scenario
-* clean: Clean generated artifacts
+* `clean`: Clean generated artifacts

-Subcommands of envision:
+Subcommands of `envision`:
-* start: start envision server
+* `start`: start an Envision server

-Subcommands of zoo:
+Subcommands of `zoo`:
-* zoo: Build an agent, used for submitting to the agent-zoo
+* `zoo`: Build an agent, used for submitting to the agent-zoo

 ### Examples:
-If you make a directory where you make all your scenarios, you can:
+If you make a directory where you keep all your scenarios, you can:

 ```bash
 # Start envision, serve scenarios assets out of ./scenarios